damienmaguire/Tesla-Model-3-Battery-BMS/README.md

 16/10/20 : In the hopes of encouraging colaboration and furthering the effort, I have released the full sources for an FPGA based Model 3 Iso-Spi decoder.
 At this time it works in receive only and does have some glitches.
 FPGA used is a Xilinx Spartan 6 at 50MHz.
 Design done using Xilinx ISE.
 Also includes BOM and placement file for JLCPCB.

 To Do : Clean up receive and implement transmit and debug.

+17/06/23 : Almost 3 years later and still no sign of a solution for talking to the M3 BMS?
+Oh well, just as well I've done a new STM32 based design.
+Prototypes on the way so let's see if (how) I screwed up ...